Prabesh01/Discord-bots/Routiney/README.md

 ## This is it!
    now run the bot.py python script and the bot will start sending RONB fb posts once you subscribed a channel using command r!sub and also enjoy oa command. xD

+## Self-hosting

+Bot's code provided here is primarily for the transparency reasons and to help other developers implement the same functionality to their bots.

+Given the bot's simple nature, using the publicly-hosted version will be enough for most people, so it is highly recommended to use that version, unless you have a specific reason not to do so (such as experimenting with the code).

+You're free to host this bot on your own server (if you get above instructions to set it up), however I will not be providing any support in that regard, do it at your own risk.
+Please keep in mind that if you're directly hosting this bot, you might not monetize it in any way!